 Now, going wireless makes a lot of sense when you are linking a device that can be measuring hundreds of volts (like this multimeter) to something more delicate and precious (like your computer).

 For my personal use however I don’t want nor need this to be truly “wireless” (i.e: free of wires) as there are many “issues” associated with wireless protocols and modules (They require pairing or negotiating the connection, can introduce delays in the system because of re-codification, encoding, etc, data wrapping, etc, they are more susceptible to data loss due to interference, they require more power from the multimeter, etc), so I’ve taken a page from the DER DE-5000 LCR meter and I’ve decided to make a REALLY short-range infrared link.
 And with “short range” I mean “the receiver photodiode will be pretty much sitting on top of the transmitter IR LED”-sort of short range.

 So I started testing the idea by opening the multimeter and extending wires from the serial pin and the battery connector to a small breadboard.

-For the transmitter (DMM) side, I connected an IR LED between the positive battery terminal, and the serial data pin through a 1Kohm resistor.
-Normally that wouldn’t give enough current to make an IR LED bright enough to be detected by a photodiode at any sort of distance, but since the receiver with be basically face to face with the transmitter, this works, even if the batteries are dancing around fully-discharged levels (around 2.1V).
+For the transmitter (DMM) side, I connected an IR LED between a VCC pin from the board (used the positive terminal of the buzzer), and the serial data pin through a 1Kohm resistor.
+Normally that wouldn’t give enough current to make an IR LED bright enough to be detected by a photodiode at any sort of distance, but since the receiver with be basically face to face with the transmitter, this works great, even if the batteries are dancing around fully-discharged levels (around 2.1V).